This article was last updated Oct. 3, 2022.

 Remember, a good property description should give a nod to its specific market or neighborhood.
-Whether it’s in a desirable community or subdivision, located close to an exciting entertainment or shopping district, or its walking distance to the local elementary school, a good description provides geographic context for the home.
+Whether it’s in a desirable community or subdivision, located close to an exciting entertainment or shopping district, or conveniently near to the local elementary school, a good description provides geographic context for the home.

 The Golden Girls saw a UFO, held a Festival of the Virgins and romanced a lot of Miami bachelors, all from the comfort of their home’s expansive lanai.

-For buyers with children and pets, a fenced-in yard, extra storage or large lot can be serious selling points.
+For buyers with children and pets, a fenced-in yard, extra storage or a large lot can be serious selling points.
 If the outdoor spaces are particularly impressive, or if the home is located in a market with more or less great weather year-round, move them further up and highlight them early in the listing description.

 If there’s one standout feature of The Golden Girls’ home, it’s the spacious eat-in kitchen with ample cabinet space, a separate island and updated appliances.

-Every episode seemed to turn on a late night cheesecake or Italian feast prepared in this fabulous room.
-You might be tempted to skip over the kitchen in your listing if it’s not a gourmet wonderland of granite and stainless, but every kitchen can be a good one.
+Every episode seems to turn on a late-night cheesecake or Italian feast prepared in this fabulous room.
+You might be tempted to skip over the kitchen in your listing if it’s not a gourmet wonderland of quartz and stainless, but every kitchen can be a good one.

 It’s not enough to talk about space and finishes in your listing; you need to describe how the home works for the people who live there.